Computation of Optical Refractive Index Structure Parameter from its Statistical Definition Using Radiosonde Data: Validation of the models through data analysis

 The mean $C_n^2$ profiles computed with the same $\omega$, $\delta$ and scale factors as for Trappes (see Table \ref{tab:scale_factor}) are presented in Fig. \ref{fig:Hawaii_average}.
-Good agreement is achieved between the profiles at different $dz$ after applying the Trappes scale factors, hinting the \textit{location independence of the factors}.
-The generalized HV model in (\ref{eq:HVgen}) has also been fitted, adding another term to model an isolated turbulent layer.
+Good agreement is achieved between the profiles at different $\Delta z$ after applying the Trappes scale factors, hinting at the location independence of the factors.
+Indeed, disregarding the isolated turbulent layer at 2-km of altitude, \revtwo{which} origin is discussed below, the slope of the statistical definition $C_n^2$ profiles is the same as the slope of the Hufnagel-Valley profile ($B=2.7\times 10^{-16}$), and quantitative agreement with HV-$5/7$ is nearly reached using Trappes scaling factors.
+Furthermore, in Fig. \ref{fig:Hawaii_average}, the generalized HV model in (\ref{eq:HVgen}) has also been fitted, adding another term to model an isolated turbulent layer.
 All fitted parameters are given in Table \ref{tab:coeff}.
-Compared to the mean profiles at Trappes from Fig. \ref{fig:Trappes_average_corr}, there are two striking differences: \begin{itemize} \item The tropopause and its associated turbulent layer is located at a higher altitude, close to 17 km, as given by the parameter $H_D$.
+Compared to the mean profiles at Trappes from Fig. \ref{fig:Trappes_average_corr}, there are two striking differences: \begin{enumerate} \item The tropopause and its associated turbulent layer is located at a higher altitude, close to 17 km, as given by the parameter $H_D$.
 The difference with the classical HV-5/7 model is substantial. \item In addition to the tropopause Gaussian turbulent layer, there is a second isolated layer close to the ground (2 km altitude), modeled by the parameters $E$ (magnitude), $H_E$ (altitude of middle point) and $e$ (thickness).
-Even though the analytical model can depict this turbulent layer, it is unable to represent the reduced turbulence strength below the layer. \end{itemize}
+Even though the generalized HV model can depict this turbulent layer, it is unable to represent the reduced turbulence strength below the layer.
+This layer is also identified in the Tatarskii model, that has been applied using a troposphere's limit of 16 km in (\ref{eq:L0}). \end{enumerate}